Topic and Purpose

 Executive summary

 - Independent hands‑on testing (Perfect Corp) shows Nano Banana can produce realistic hairstyle edits from text prompts, but achieving precise style specificity and strict face‑preservation often requires careful prompt engineering and iterative edits.
 Testers observed occasional minor facial shifts when changing hair, which matters for identity‑critical applications.
-Source: .perfectcorp.com
+Source: [Perfect Corp review](https://www.perfectcorp.com/business/blog/hair/i-tested-googles-new-nano-banana-for-hairstyles).

 Key findings (concise)

-- Engine quality: Strong generative backbone (Gemini 3 Pro), fast render times, and high resolution suitable for high‑quality creative assets ().nanobanana2go.pro
+1. Engine quality: Strong generative backbone (Gemini 3 Pro), fast render times, and high resolution suitable for high‑quality creative assets ([nanobanana2go.pro](https://nanobanana2go.pro/)).

-- UX and control: Prompt‑driven conversational editing provides precision for skilled users but lacks a documented click‑to‑swap hairstyle library; this increases friction for non‑expert workflows (,nanobanana2go.pro).perfectcorp.com
+2. UX and control: Prompt‑driven conversational editing provides precision for skilled users but lacks a documented click‑to‑swap hairstyle library; this increases friction for non‑expert workflows ([nanobanana2go.pro](https://nanobanana2go.pro/), [Perfect Corp review](https://www.perfectcorp.com/business/blog/hair/i-tested-googles-new-nano-banana-for-hairstyles)).

 Platform specs (advertised)